|

 Marketing, MTV and BET Networks, is responsible for developing strategic

 recommendations for MTV and BET Networks sales and distribution initiatives.
-Prior
+She received a BA from Harvard College and an MBA

 from Harvard Business School.